Firmilijan Dražić: Metropolitan Firmilian

 After America, he went to Constantinople to help the Serbian church from there.
 It was a difficult time for the Serbian Orthodox Church within the Ottoman Empire, because the Patriarchate of Constantinople and the Bulgarian Exarchate had official permits from the Turkish authorities for uninterrupted work in Old Serbia, and the Serbian Church had to work illegally or within the dictates of the Constantinople Patriarchate.
 The Bulgarian Exarchate tried to prevent the functioning of the Serbian Orthodox Church in the part of Old Serbia that mainly includes today's Macedonia.
 The work of the Exarchate was first focused on taking over Serbian churches and expelling their priests, and then ordering parishioners to change their names to Bulgarian.
 Serbian priests, teachers and cultural workers were intimidated or harassed.
 The Serbian Church had the right to operate only within the confines of the Patriarchate of Constantinople, which was totally under Greek Phanariot control.
 In Constantinople, Firmilijan worked closely with Stojan Novaković.
 The diplomatic struggle for the Skopje metropolitan throne lasted five years.
 He was elected administrator of the Skopje diocese in 1897, and metropolitan of the Skopje diocese in 1899.

 After the abolition of the Patriarchate of Peć, he was the first Serb to be given that position.
 However, due to great resistance, he was ordained only on 15 June 1902.

 Since the division of the nation into official millets was still valid in the Turkish Empire at that time, Bishop Firmilijan was worried about the lack of official recognition of the Serbian millet, as a result of which Serbs were included in the "Romanian millet" (dominated by Greek Phanariots) or "Bulgarian millet" (under the domination of the Bulgarian Exarchate).
 In that sense, on 12 August 1903, bishop Firmilijan complained to the consul of the Kingdom of Serbia in Skopje:

 "In the Turkish Empire, all nationalities are divided: 1.
 Muslims, 2.
 Greeks (Rum-millet) and 3.
-Bulgarians-millet, and there are no Serb-millet anywhere, even if the Turks took these lands only from the Serbs and the Serbs lived in them and had their own empire, today before the Turkish law we are nowhere registered and recorded as Serbs as though we do not exist!"
+Bulgarians-millet, and there are no Serb-millet anywhere, even if the Turks took these lands only from the Serbs and the Serbs lived in them and had their own empire, today, before the Turkish law we are nowhere registered and recorded as Serbs as though we do not exist!"
 Thus, bishop Firmilijan pointed out the need for Serbs to be recognized in the Turkish Empire under their national name.
 Thankfully to his efforts and the consulate in Skopje, that was done before the turn of the century.

-After he became metropolitan, he was accused several times of drunkenness and immorality by those who despised him, an all too typical slander.
 Firmilijan was closely connected with the revolutionary leader Jovan Ćirković, and other members of the Saint Sava Society.

 Metropolitan Firmilijan died in 1903 in Belgrade, at the age of 52, as a guest of his brother Pero Dražić, a hotelier.